Rho Cassiopeiae: Evolution

 Rho Cassiopeiae is a yellow hypergiant, a rare type of luminous supergiant with an effective temperature between that of the cooler red supergiants and the hotter luminous blue variables and blue supergiants.
 They are unstable and undergo pulsations and eruptions that cause the temperature and brightness of the star to vary over timescales of months to a few years.

 Yellow hypergiants are post-red supergiant stars, evolving rapidly to hotter temperatures as they shed their outer layers.
 They occupy a region of the H-R diagram somewhat cooler than a boundary at about ±8,200 K, typically ±4,000 K to ±8,000 K. To hotter temperatures, there is a region known as the yellow evolutionary void, up to about ±12,000 K, where very few stars are observed.

 Calculations show that a luminous star with a temperature in the range of ±8,200 K to ±12,000 K is extremely unstable as the atmosphere becomes opaque at certain wavelengths.
 As a yellow hypergiant reaches these temperatures, its atmosphere expands dramatically and the star cools again.
 The brightness increases as the temperature increases, then drops to a minimum as the star cools.
 Rho Cassiopeiae has undergone these "bounces" several times during the 20th and 21st centuries, notably in 1946, 1986, 2000, and 2013.
 The outbursts occur every 10 to 20 years or so, but vary in duration and size.
 The 2013 outburst in particular was unusual and it is predicted that Rho Cassiopeiae is becoming stable and will be able to resume its evolution to hotter temperatures without further outbursts, although it may eventually become a luminous blue variable and undergo another type of dramatic instability.
-The star V509 Cas was a similar semiregular yellow hypergiant until about 1986, but has apparently become stable and is increasing its temperature steadily; if Rho Cassiopeiae follows the same pattern, it will become stable around 2045.
+The star V509 Cassiopeiae was a similar semiregular yellow hypergiant until about 1986, but has apparently become stable and is increasing its temperature steadily; if Rho Cassiopeiae follows the same pattern, it will become stable around 2045.